Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 {{< nofollow >}}

+baraag.net
+: Very well-known lolicon-friendly instance that [recently cleaned up its act enough to re-federate with misskey.io](http://archive.today/2023.08.05-203258/https://baraag.net/@satori/110837928178354824), but still focuses on lolisho artwork and may therefore pose a legal risk, depending on your jurisdiction.

 berserker.town
 : [Refuses to moderate hate speech](https://web.archive.org/web/20230730180929/https://berserker.town/@mayonesa/107949925239774313) (the post in question has received reports, but [the admin tends to dig his heels in](https://web.archive.org/web/20230730185902/https://berserker.town/@thor/110731212646060568) when it comes to this stuff).
 [About page](https://web.archive.org/web/20230730181711/https://berserker.town/about) doesn't ban such content.